-Provides the hands-on experience of calibrating and troubleshooting imaging equipment.
+Provides the hands-on experience of calibrating and troubleshooting imag-ing equipment.
 Instructor-inserted faults will enable the student to develop the necessary skills in repairing imaging equipment.
-Proper safety precautions will be followed.
+Proper safety precau-tions will be followed.
 Corequisite: BMET 260

-BMET 270 Biomedical Equipment Technology Internship 3 Credits

-Provides the student with 240 hours of on-the-job training in a biomedical department of a health care facility, medical equipment manufacturer, medical equipment dealership, or an independent service organization.
+BMET 270 Biomedical Equipment Technology Internship 3 Credits Provides the student with 240 hours of on-the-job training in a biomedical department of a health care facility, medical equipment manufacturer, medical equipment dealership, or an independent service organization.
 In addition, the student will become familiar with the subdivisions and functions of the facility.
-Prerequisites: All BMET required courses and permission of Program Chair.
+Prerequisites: Successful completion of all BMET required courses and permission of Program Chair

-BUS 100 Team Building 3 Credits

-This course introduces the teamwork and team-building concept and movement throughout education, industry and communities.
-Students will read and discuss the various philosophies in selfdirected teams as well as total quality management.
+BUS 100 Team Building 3 Credits This course introduces the teamwork and team-building concept and move-ment throughout education, industry and communities.
+Students will read and discuss the various philosophies in self-directed teams as well as total quality management.
 Students will observe and compare working teams in education, industry, communities and families and will participate in team building activities and discussions.